GDSC-KIIT/C-tutorials/src/05-datatypes-variables.md

 ### `scanf()`

-It is used to take input from the user and store that in a variable using the same format specifiers we used in `printf()`
+It is used to take input from the user and store that in a variable using the same format specifiers we used in `printf()`.
+Lets look at an example

 ## Data Types in Detail